 2. Find & Evaluate HUD Homes

 HUD homes can be found in a few different ways.
-They can be found on the HUD authorized website, by using a realtor to access the MLS, and by driving around looking for HUD property signs.
+They can be found on the HUD authorized website, by using a real estate agent to access the MLS, and by driving around looking for HUD property signs.
 After finding a HUD home, you’ll need to evaluate it to make sure it fits in with your investment goals.

 How to Find HUD Homes